Blog Home

-A big part of a developer relations program is to encourage developers to go from users to advocates.
-It’s not only helpful for spreading awareness but when developers truly become brand advocates, they go beyond awareness and aid in customer acquisition.
+When we talk to our clients about creating or optimizing their developer relations programs, we often talk about moving developers from users to advocates.
+The thinking behind this is twofold.
+Developer advocacy is, of course, helpful for spreading awareness.
+However, it’s even better when developers truly become brand advocates, because they go beyond awareness and aid in customer acquisition.

 Developer communities are highly receptive to peer reviews and recommendations because devs value a fellow peer’s opinion far more than that of a brand.
-However, while power users will share positive experiences about a solution, it’s developer advocates that will attempt to convert new users onto a solution because they believe in it so deeply.
-Advocacy should always be a part of developer programs, but it’s important to know that advocacy comes in different forms, and with different benefits.
+While power users will share positive experiences about a solution, developer advocates are more likely to actually attempt to convert new users onto a solution because they believe in it so deeply.
+Developer advocacy should always be a part of developer programs, but it’s important to know that advocacy comes in different forms, and with different benefits.

 The three tiers of developer advocacy.